17 Most Beautiful Birds in Costa Rica (and Birding Hot Spots)

-Beautiful birds in Costa Rica
+Beautiful Birds in Costa Rica

 Can you imagine seeing an impressive Rainbow-Billed Toucan or the sacred Resplendent Quetzal out in the wild and not getting excited?
 Exactly!

-Where to go birding in Costa Rica
+Top birding destinations in Costa Rica

 We didn’t include the national bird of Costa Rica, which is the Clay-Colored Thrush.

-But the Clay-Colored Thrush is rather a plain-looking little bird – one of the most common birds in Costa Rica – so it didn’t make the cut in our bird beauty pageant.
+Its birdsong is beautiful, and it’s said to be very friendly.
+But the Clay-Colored Thrush is rather a plain-looking little bird – one of the most common birds in the country – so it didn’t make the cut in our bird beauty pageant.

 1) Resplendent Quetzal

+Ah, the holy grail of birdwatching!
 The Resplendent Quetzal is one of the most beautiful birds in the world – and the most famous bird in Costa Rica.

 It was considered sacred by Maya, Aztec and other Mesoamerican civilizations.
 They associated the quetzal with Quetzalcoatl – the plumed serpent god believed to have created the Earth and water.